Murder of James Bailey Cash Jr.: McCall's arrest and ending the investigation

-Even though the search was officially over.
-McCall aroused suspicion; due in part to his final ransom note and the circumstances surrounding its discovery.
+Even though the search was officially over, McCall aroused suspicion due in part to his final ransom note and the circumstances surrounding its discovery.
 The authorities brought McCall in for questioning on June 5.
 During the investigation, McCall and other suspects were subjected to a lie detector test.
 The interrogations took place over a three-day period, and by June 7, McCall had confessed to the murder of Cash Jr. McCall's motive for the kidnapping and murder was to make money to support his wife's spending habits, and for himself as well.
 After the interrogations were over, McCall would take the investigators to the locations where the ransom money, and then later the victim's body had been hidden.
-In a report to Hoover, Agent Connelly explained that during their search on June 3 the searchers were "just on-tenth of a mile west of the spot where the body was found."
+In a report to Hoover, Agent Connelly explained that during their search on June 3 the searchers were "just one-tenth of a mile west of the spot where the body was found."

 Trial and execution

-With the discovery of the body, Hoover removed the restrictions on the media, who quickly began to write on McCall and the murder, along with his confession.
-After the confession, McCall had been moved to the Biscayne Building, however his stay was short lived.
+With the discovery of the body, Hoover removed the restrictions on the media, which quickly began to write about McCall, the murder, and his confession.
+After the confession, McCall had been moved to the Biscayne Building, however, his stay was short-lived.
 Angered over the murder of Cash Jr. a mob of three hundred people formed outside the building to protest.
 McCall was moved to Dade County Jail for safety.
-McCall plead guilty, so there was no trial.
+He pleaded guilty, so there was no trial.
 On June 15 there was a preliminary hearing, and the following day, a presentation of evidence.
 McCall was sentenced to death.
-The execution was carried out on February 24, 1939, by electric chair in the Florida State Prison.
-He was the first to die under the Florida Lindbergh Law.
+The execution was carried out on February 24, 1939, by electric chair in the Florida State Prison at Raiford.
+He was the first to die in Florida under the "Lindbergh Law".